-If a student misses a class/lab/simulation day, a make-up assignment specific to the content missed and with specific due dates may be assigned by the faculty of record for the course.
-It is the student's responsibility to work with the faculty of record for assigned makeup work.
-If the assigned work is not completed as assigned and by the due date, the student will not receive makeup credit.
+If a student misses a class/lab/simulation day, ALL hours must be made up through assigned work specific to the content missed and with specific due dates to complete the required clock hours of the course and the practical nurse program.
+It is the student's responsibility to work with the faculty of record to obtain the assigned makeup work.
+If the makeup work is not completed as assigned and by the due date, the student will not be credited makeup hours and the student's account will reflect missed hours.
+Due dates will not be extended for failure to submit as assigned.